uniphil/statwonk.github.io/source/_posts/2013-09-27-reading-csv-data-into-r.markdown

 {% endcodeblock %}

 So we have a `data.frame` with 32 observations and 11 variables.
 Now let's use `write.csv()`.
 First we'll take a look at the inputs for the function.
+We can do this by putting a `?` in front of our empty function and running it with `R`.

 {% codeblock lang:r %}
 ?write.csv # put a ? in front of any function to see its help page.
 {% endcodeblock %}

 We're brought to [this page](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/write.table.html) which shows all the options we can use.
-For now, we're only going to use the first two: `x`, some object and `file= ""`.
+For now, we're only going to use the first two arguments (or parameters, which ever you prefer): `x`, some object and `file= ""`.

 If you use Linux, Mac, or Unix:
 {% codeblock lang:r %}